GreenSpace EcoConsulting

 Developed by Natural Resources Canada, the EnerGuide Rating System measures your home’s energy efficiency and performance.
 Energy efficiency levels are rated based on a home’s Gigajoules (GJ) of energy consumed per year, where the better the energy performance of a home is, the closer to zero its rating will be.

-We use HOT2000 as an energy simulation tool as well as the information gathered during the site visit to produce your customised Energy Assessment.
+We use HOT2000 as an energy simulation tool as well as the information gathered during the site visit to produce your customized Energy Assessment.

 Included is a EnerGuide House Label, Information Sheet and a Renovation Upgrade Report, which provides you with a customized action plan to improve the energy efficiency of your home.